 Certifications and Degrees

-In this role, the best-paying skill appears to be Project Management; individuals who claim it among their capabilities enjoy a higher median salary of $135K.
-Quality Assurance / Quality Control is regularly seen around here; approximately one-fifth of those surveyed report it as a core competency.
-Production Management, Leadership, and Quality Improvement / QA round out the set of key employee skills.
+In this role, the best-paying skill appears to be Production Management; individuals who claim it among their capabilities enjoy a higher median salary of about $130K per year.
+A relatively widespread skill at CR Bard, Inc. is Quality Assurance / Quality Control; nearly one in six of employees use it for work.
+Many workers are also familiar with Project Management, Quality Improvement / QA, and Product Development.

 Benefits and Perks

-Paid time off is in short supply here, with only one-half of workers receiving paid vacation and 36 percent receiving paid sick days.
-With an eye toward the future, CR Bard, Inc. offers several choices in retirement planning such as a 401(k) plan and a company pension plan.
-The vast majority of workers receive health insurance, and nearly all workers get dental coverage.
-The company also dishes out perks such as a stock purchase plan, life insurance, and tuition reimbursement.
+Paid time off is in short supply here, with only 42 percent receiving paid vacation and a quarter of workers receiving paid sick days.
+The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 401(k) plan and a company pension plan.
+Health insurance comes as part of the deal for the vast majority of respondents, and nearly all employees report receiving dental coverage as well.
+CR Bard, Inc. also dishes out privileges such as a stock purchase plan, life insurance, and tuition reimbursement.